MangusuPixel/DialogueDisplayFrameworkContinued/docs/api.md

 ### Testing changes

-When testing for changes in-game, you can use the following command to open a dialogue anywhere:
+When testing for changes in-game, you can use the following command to open unlimited dialogues anywhere:

 ```
-debug dialogue maru <>
+debug dialogue <npcName> <dialogueString>
 ```

+See [debug commands](https://stardewcommunitywiki.com/Modding:Debug_commands#Dialogue) for more info.

 To refresh any changes without re-opening the game (or dialogue), you can use the following command: